 Our Goal

-The principal goal of the Hutton Junior Fisheries Biology Program is to recruit high schools students from traditionally excluded backgrounds, specifically students from minoritized groups and/or who identify as women, in the fisheries profession today and introduce them to the field of fisheries science and aquatic resource management.
-This is done by placing selected students in 8-week, paid summer internships among fisheries agencies and institutions.
-We hope the student’s experience through the Hutton Program is the catalyst that encourages them to study and ultimately pursue a career working in the field of fisheries.
+The principal goal of the Hutton Junior Fisheries Biology Program is to recruit high school students from traditionally underrepresented communities in the fisheries profession and introduce them to the field of fisheries and aquatic science.
+This is done by matching selected students with a mentor in an 8-week paid summer internship among fisheries and aquatic specialists.
+We hope the student’s experience through the Hutton Program is the catalyst that encourages them to study and ultimately pursue a career working in the field of fisheries and aquatic sciences.

 Oversight